Citizens Bank Building (Tampa, Florida): Construction

 Construction started in 1912, and was designed by Francis J. Kennard.
 The building was completed in 1913.
 The building initially being 10-stories tall, at a height of 145 feet (44m).
 Construction of the building costed over $600,000.

 The building was the first high-rise and tallest building in the city at the time.
 It continued to be the tallest building in Tampa until the completion of Tampa City Hall in 1915.

 The building was originally constructed for Citizens Bank and Trust Company, which was established in 1895.
 The company and building were boasted as the "big bank" in the "big building".

 Early years

-In 1925, two additional floors were added, increasing the height to 165 feet (50m), 20 feet higher than before.
+In 1925, two additional floors were added, increasing the height to 165 feet (50m), 20 feet higher than before, and taking back the tallest building in Tampa from the Tampa City Hall.
+In 1926, the Hotel Flor Tampa, known as the Floridian Hotel at the time, overtook the building as the tallest in Tampa by 65 feet, at 230 feet.

 On July 17, 1929, the Citizen’s Bank & Trust Co., which was headquartered in the building, went out of business due to the aftermath of the Florida land boom.